 These symptoms usually appear in the second and third trimesters but some women report this as the first clue they were pregnant.
 However, it’s generally considered to stem from your increase in progesterone levels, so don’t rule it out.
 Especially if it’s not something you normally experience.

-Also described as a “bitter” taste, it’s a lessor known (and less common) side-effect of pregnancy.
+Also described as a “bitter” taste, it’s a lesser known (and less common) side-effect of pregnancy.
 The change of taste during pregnancy is called dysgeusia and usually occurs during meals.

 A very common side-effect of pregnancy but also one of the most common period symptoms as well.
 This symptom alone is not an indicator of pregnancy.

-If you think you may be pregnant and have experienced a few of the above symptoms, come see us.
+If you think you may be pregnant and have experienced a few of the above symptoms, make an appointment at Insight Pregnancy Services today.
 We provide private and professional services for women who think they may be pregnant.
 In a safe, judgment-free place, you can explore the types of abortion, adoption, and parenting options available to you.

 Take the next step and book your confidential appointment today.